MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Measuring human factors

 A well-known validated instrument for assessing risky tendencies (i.e., \textbf{risk attitude}) is the \textit{Domain-Specific Risk-Taking Scale (DOSPERT)} \cite{blais2006domain, blais2006DOSPERT}.
 DOSPERT is a questionnaire that assesses the likelihood of engaging in risky activities across various domains (ethical, financial, health/safety, recreational, and social).
 Higher DOSPERT scores have been linked to risky online behavior \cite{egelman2015scaling}.
 Another measure is the \textit{General Risk Propensity Scale} (GRiPS) \cite{zhang2019development}, a short unidimensional scale for overall risk-taking tendency.
 In studies of phishing, researchers have used \textit{Nicholson's risk propensity scale} \cite{Nicholson2005Personality} and found that higher risk-taking scores correlate with greater phishing susceptibility \cite{moody2017phish}.
 The \textit{Risky cybersecurity behaviours scale} (RScB) \cite{hadlington2017human} is a 20-item scale that measures users' risky cybersecurity behavior.
 Finally, research also proved that risk-taking behavior can be predicted through EEG analysis \cite{vance2014using}.

-\textbf{Security self-efficacy} can be assessed using the \textit{Self-Efficacy in Information Security Scale (SEIS) }\cite{rhee2009self}.
-It includes items that evaluate users’ confidence in their ability to implement and manage protective actions, such as installing and updating security software, removing spyware, applying system patches, and configuring browser or privacy settings.
+\textbf{Security self-efficacy} can be assessed using the \textit{Self-Efficacy in Information Security Scale (SEIS)} \cite{rhee2009self}.
+It includes items that evaluate users' confidence in their ability to implement and manage protective actions, such as installing and updating security software, removing spyware, applying system patches, and configuring browser or privacy settings.
 This scale captures the cognitive belief that one can effectively protect personal or organizational digital assets, reflecting the motivational component that underpins proactive security engagement and resilience in the face of cyberthreats.
+Furthermore, as highlighted by a recent systematic review of self-efficacy in security behavior \cite{Borgert2024}, the literature often suffers from a proliferation of randomly adapted items.
+To ensure rigorous assessment, it is critical to rely on formally validated scales like the SEIS or the specific self-efficacy sub-dimensions of comprehensive tools, avoiding ad-hoc formulations.

 A standard instrument for \textbf{uncertainty} assessment is the \textit{Intolerance of Uncertainty Scale} (IUS) \cite{carleton2007fearing}.
-The IUS (27-item or the short 12-item version) is a well-validated measure of one's emotional/cognitive reactions to ambiguity.
+The IUS (27-item or the short 12-item version) is a well-validated measure of one's affective/cognitive reactions to ambiguity.
 It has excellent validity and reliability across cultures \cite{simos2023factor, article, 0368645f445544deb931a2afcdda11fd}.

 \textbf{Vigilance} is typically measured via performance tasks, for example, the \textit{Mackworth Clock Test} \cite{mackworth1948mct}, the \textit{Psychomotor Vigilance Task (PVT)} \cite{10.1093/sleep/34.5.581}, or the \textit{Continuous Performance Test} \cite{homack2006conners}, where lapses in detecting signals indicate reduced vigilance.
 Additionally, the CFQ mentioned above \cite{broadbent1982cognitive} includes items for absent-mindedness that reflect vigilance lapses.
 High CFQ scores or poor sustained-attention task performance would signal low vigilance, consistent with known effects of fatigue and stress on vigilance.
 Decreased vigilance can also be identified using eye-tracking \cite{bodala2017measuring, mcintire2014detection} (fixation duration, blink rate) and EEG alpha/theta wave patterns, which signal reduced cognitive engagement \cite{akin2008estimating, berka2007eeg}.